• Before You Go

 The Private Chauffeur (The Gold Standard)

 The Insight: In Hanoi, ā€œPrivateā€ means more than just a car.
-A local driver understands the nuances of rush hour (07:30–09:00 and 16:30–18:30) and knows exactly where a vehicle can—and cannot—drop you off in the Old Quarter to minimize walking distance.
+A local driver understands the nuances of rush hour (07:30–09:00 and 16:30–18:30) and knows exactly where a vehicle can and cannot drop you off in the Old Quarter to minimize walking distance.

 The Premium ā€œLimousineā€ Van